ajscolaro/gov-alerting-bot/docs/snapshot_integration.md

    - Verify no admin alert is sent
    - Verify error is logged appropriately
    - Verify monitoring continues for other spaces

+3. **Deletion Detection**:
+   - Set up a test proposal and simulate API unavailability
+   - Verify no deletion alert is sent on first attempt
+   - Verify alert is only sent after 3 failed attempts over 45 minutes
+   - Verify attempt tracking is cleared if proposal is found again
+   - Verify attempt tracking resets on bot restart
+   - Monitor logs for deletion attempt tracking messages

 ## Best Practices